Mountain Experience Course -Details for Summer 2018

 Most often (if not camping/bivying for a specific objective) you will be based out of one of a number of mountain huts, usually maintained by the Department of Conservation or NZ Alpine Club.

-MEC’s use venues at slightly lower altitudes, and over a greater range of altitudes than most other Alpine Guides trips (750 to 2,100 metres).
+Because we walk in and out of our training venues, MECs use locations over a range of altitudes (750 to 2,100 metres).
 At these elevations there is a mix of permanent and seasonal snow.

-The amount of snow coverage and depth you encounter will vary with the course venue, the time of year, and major prevalent weather patterns (like La Nina/El Nino).
+The amount of snow cover and depth you encounter will vary with the course venue, the time of year, and because of major prevalent weather patterns (like La Nina/El Nino).

 - Expect snow underfoot from approx. 1,600 metres